Arco di Porta Ticinese in Milan, etching by Naymiller and watercolor by Landini, 1840

 The gate was designed by Luigi Cagnola in a neoclassical style and built between 1802-1814.
 In 1815, at the end of the Napoleonic Wars, a Latin inscription “paci populorum Sospitae” (“to the peaceful liberation of nations”) was placed on it.

-The gate was positioned diagonally over the naviglio grande dock, beyond the Spanish walls, to force those entering the city to pay a toll.
+The gate was positioned diagonally over the naviglio Grande dock, beyond the Spanish walls, to force those entering the city to pay a toll.

-In traditional Milanese popular culture, it is also known as porta Cicca, from the Spanish “chica,” meaning “small.”
+Traditionally in Milanese popular culture, it is also known as porta Cicca, from the Spanish “chica,” meaning “small.”

-Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
-It features significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture dates from the late 18th to early 19th century.
+It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

-Lion’s paws, eagle heads—these are common motifs in Renaissance style.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
 Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

 The most important aspect of prestigious antique furniture is originality.
 This is ultimately crucial for buyers, as many counterfeits circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.